DatabaseTirzepatide

 Background

 Tirzepatide is a synthetic 39-amino acid linear polypeptide engineered from the native GIP (gastric inhibitory polypeptide / glucose-dependent insulinotropic polypeptide) sequence.
-It has been chemically modified by lipidation -- attachment of a C20 fatty diacid chain -- to improve cellular uptake, metabolic stability, and albumin binding, extending the plasma half-life to approximately 5 days (120 hours), enabling once-weekly dosing.
+It has been chemically modified by lipidation: attachment of a C20 fatty diacid chain: to improve cellular uptake, metabolic stability, and albumin binding, extending the plasma half-life to approximately 5 days (120 hours), enabling once-weekly dosing.

 GIP is an incretin hormone secreted by intestinal K-cells in response to nutrient ingestion.
 Like GLP-1, it stimulates glucose-dependent insulin secretion from pancreatic beta cells.
 Unlike GLP-1 (which tends to suppress glucagon), GIP may actually stimulate glucagon in fasting states but not postprandially.
-GIP receptors are expressed in the brain, adipose tissue, bone, and multiple peripheral organs in addition to the pancreas -- a broader peripheral distribution than GLP-1 receptors.
+GIP receptors are expressed in the brain, adipose tissue, bone, and multiple peripheral organs in addition to the pancreas: a broader peripheral distribution than GLP-1 receptors.

-As of March 2026, tirzepatide is in 6 million+ US prescriptions annually.
-The SURMOUNT clinical program (6 registration studies, 5,000+ enrolled) represents one of the largest obesity pharmacotherapy trial programs ever conducted.
+Developed by Eli Lilly, tirzepatide is classified as a first-in-class medication by the FDA.
+As of May 2026, tirzepatide is in 6 million or more US prescriptions annually.
+The SURMOUNT clinical program (6 registration studies, 5,000 or more enrolled) represents one of the largest obesity pharmacotherapy trial programs ever conducted.

 Key Facts